Matcha Green Tea Smoothie

 This Matcha Green Tea Smoothie recipe is perfect for a light breakfast or a healthy snack!
-It’s made with fruit, matcha and hemp seeds for some added protein so this smoothie will keep you feeling full and satisfied!
+It’s made with matcha and hemp seeds for some added protein so this smoothie will keep you feeling full and satisfied!

 Matcha is not only great for drinking as a tea or latte, but it’s an amazing ingredient that can be used in a variety of recipes.
-Since it is a powder, it’s easier to add to recipes to give them a hint of matcha flavour and an extra nutritional boost.
+Since matcha is a powder, it’s easier to add to recipes to give them a hint of matcha flavour and an extra nutritional boost.

-- The matcha in the smoothie will give you a steady caffeine boost and will make you feel energized to take on the day.
+- Energizing.
+The matcha in the smoothie will give you a steady caffeine boost and will make you feel energized to take on the day.

-What fruit goes well with matcha?
+What fruit goes well with matcha powder?

 I find that tropical fruits go best with matcha and really compliment the flavour.